holiday gifting ricotta egg biscuits

 • Prepared glaze in a bowl.

-For the icing: Combine confectioners' sugar, 3-4 tablespoons of milk, and vanilla or another extract (you could also add food coloring if you want colored icing).
-I also add about a tablespoon of meringue powder to the icing although my mother never did.
+For the icing: Combine the confectioners' sugar, milk, and vanilla or another extract (you could also add food coloring if you want colored icing).
+I also add about a tablespoon of meringue powder to the icing, although my mother never did.
 I find it helps dry the icing quicker.

 • Ricotta egg biscuits iced and topped with sprinkles.